Regulations in red are new this year.

 - Have free unlimited home reprints.

 The license system allows for transactions to contain purchases for more than one customer at a time.
-License agents are able to do this only as long as each individual in the group is either present or has already completed their Child Support Certification online.
+License agents are able to do this provided each individual in the group is either present or has already completed their Child Support Certification online.

 Online, one person must login, add items to the shopping cart for one person and then click the 'Add Profile' button to add an additional customer profile to the transaction.
 It is important that each customer already have a completed profile and completes their Child Support Certification PRIOR to starting this process.
-All purchased items can be printed on plain paper immediately upon purchase, and each individual included in the transaction will have the ability to access their items by logging into their own account.
+Each individual included in the transaction will have the ability to access their items by logging into their own account.

 Farmer License Exemption